theypsilon/_arcade-organizer/README.md

 These scripts look at what MRA files you have and the information in them to organize MiSTer's \_Arcade directory.

-if the XLM tags for YEAR, Manufacturer, and Category are included in the MRA file,  this script will create an "\_Organized" Directory in "\_Arcade" and will create the following sub-directories with soft sysmlinks to organize it:
+if the XLM tags for Year, Manufacturer, and Category are included in the MRA file,  this script will create an "\_Organized" Directory in "\_Arcade" and will create the following sub-directories with soft sysmlinks to organize it:

 ```
 _Organized